 Three years after the attempted murder and statutory rape case, Joey Buttafuoco ended up getting arrested again, this time for soliciting a vice cop posing as a prostitute.
 He was fined and placed on probation for two years.
 Then, in March of 2004, he was sentenced to a year in prison and was given probation of five years after pleading guilty to insurance fraud.
 Additionally, Joey also served three months behind bars for the illegal possession of ammunition in 2007.
 During all this, he got divorced and re-married.
 Two years after his separation from Mary Jo was finalized, in 2005, Joey got married to Evanka Franjko.
 Apparently, they met at his auto body shop in California.
 According to records, Evanka once filed for divorce but then withdrew the petition.

 Joey earned his bread and butter from the car repair business, which he was prohibited from working in, for the rest of his life, after the insurance fraud charge.
 Therefore, living in Hollywood, Joey Buttafuoco has dabbled in the entertainment industry as well.
 He has been featured in ‘The Underground Comedy Movie,’ ‘Finding Forrester,’ ‘Better Than Ever,’ and ‘Operation Repo: The Movie.’
 Along with that, he has also appeared on ‘Celebrity Boxing,’ defeating former WWE wrestler Chyna, and has even boxed Amy Fisher’s former husband, Louis Bellera, on ‘Celebrity Fight Night.’
-Currently, according to ABC, Joey is working on a movie about his life.
-“I’m not that kinda guy that’s gonna sit here and blame anything on anything and how I got here,” he is quoted saying.
+Currently, according to ABC, Joey is working on a movie about his life: “I’m not that kinda guy that’s gonna sit here and blame anything on anything and how I got here,” he once said.

 “I made my own choices.
 I made my own life by my choices, whether they were good or they were bad.
 I made some good choices and I made some bad choices.”
 With that, it’s obvious that although it’s going to be hard for him, he is ready to move on from everything that happened in the past, and is also willing to take complete responsibility for his role in it.